DFEAGILEDEVOPS/MTC/pupil/test/README.md

 Please note this feature is still under development (awaiting browserstack support), as there are some issues with the integration.
 There maybe some failures, in this case please test manually and report to a QA for investigation.

+#####Rerun failing scenarios

+To run the tests with re run turned on use the following:

+`rake features`

+Options available:

+`rake features OPTS='features/prototype.feature' DRIVER=XXXX`

+Note: if no `DRIVER` is passed in, the default driver will be used